Easter and spring festivals

 Danish families usually get together for a big Easter lunch that lasts all afternoon.
 Traditions such as painting hard-boiled eggs in Easter colours, going on egg hunts, and rolling eggs downhill are popular among children and adults alike.

-The spring holiday calendar in Denmark also includes Whitsunday and Pentecost, as well as Great Prayer Day - a holiday celebrated only in Denmark.
+The spring holiday calendar in Denmark also includes Whitsunday and Pentecost.
 These are days off work when many shops are closed, but they have few special traditions surrounding them.
 Most Danes use them as a chance to escape to their summerhouses in the countryside.

 May 1, the International Worker's Day, is a partial holiday in Denmark.
 People in the trade union movement may have a day off work, but most businesses are open.